Dodgers vs. Braves Player Props Betting Odds

 Freeman Stats

-- Freeman has picked up a hit in two straight games.
-In his last five games he is batting .333 with three doubles, two home runs, two walks and three RBI.
+- Freeman has picked up at least one hit in three straight games.
+In his last five games he is batting .263 with a double, two home runs, two walks and three RBI.

 Freeman Recent Games